I started running again.

 Enjoy the transformation— you will notice a slow but steady change.
 It will feel like an evolution almost.
 Embrace it.

-Use the pain — when you feel that throbbing feeling in your calf or your hamstring, listen to it.
+Use the pain — listen to it when you feel that throbbing feeling in your calf or hamstring.
 Slow down.
 Breathe.
 Walk, but don’t stop.
 The pain is a signal that change has begun.
 It’s the beginning of a better you.